KDE/digikam-doc/asset_management/data_protection.rst

 Magnetic Media
 ~~~~~~~~~~~~~~

 Magnetic tapes are used in backup systems, much more in professional environments than in home use.
 Tapes have issues with data retention and changing technology, but they are safer in one aspect than CDs and DVDs: they are less exposed to scratches and dirt and writing deficiencies.
 On the other hand they are susceptible to magnetic fields.
-Throw a magnet next to a tape and it's gone!
+Throw a magnet next to a tape and it's gone.
 Tapes should be re-copied every 5-8 years, otherwise too many bits will fail and escape the checksum protection.
 The downside of magnetic tapes is often the recorder price and the restore time (20x longer than from HDD).
 Tape backup system have seen their best days.

 Power Supply Failures
 ---------------------